CSC207-2023Y-UofT/course-project-mawa/README.md

 - payments is stored in "payments.ser"
 - notifications is stored in "notifications.ser"

+## Testing
+Most of the testing coverage is applicable to the UseCase and InterfaceAdapter layers.
+This is because our Entities are very simple, and are essentially tables of information (not a lot worth testing).
+As well, even though we have manu GUI classes, they don't have much testable logic contained in them (as per SRP, CA, and MVP), so we focused our testing efforts in the middle two layers.
+Some of the presenters (like HomeButtonPresenter), were not worth testing because their logic is very shallow and is very similar to that of the CalendarPresenter (for which testing is provided), so we decided that testing these presenters was not worth the time it would take to write tests for them.\
+Our testing coverage is ________________

 ## Software Design
 The classes are packaged into their CA layers to help with software development.
 Due to this packaging decision, all of the GUI